- Calls to this hotline are currently being directed to Within Health or Timberline Knolls

 Some genes that contribute to eating disorders are associated with specific personality traits.
 They are believed to be highly heritable and often exist before the onset of the eating disorder.
 These traits are:

 - Perfectionistic tendencies

 - Emotional instability

-Genetic Factors Behind Eating Disorders must take into consideration families.
-Family studies of those with anorexia and bulimia have found a higher lifetime prevalence of eating disorders among relatives of eating disorders [3, 4].
+Family studies of anorexia and bulimia have found a higher lifetime prevalence of eating disorders among relatives of eating disorders.

-Twin studies also suggest that both anorexia and bulimia are significantly influenced by genetic factors.
-When looking at the differences between identical and fraternal twins, correlations are two times greater in identical twins of eating disorders.
+Twin studies also suggest that genetic factors significantly influence both anorexia and bulimia.
+When looking at the differences between identical and fraternal twins, correlations are two times greater in identical twins with eating disorders.

 Eating Disorders as a Biological Illness

 Genetic findings can help researchers, medical providers, therapists, and treatment teams to see eating disorders as biological illnesses where individuals share temperament predispositions.
 Still, researchers say 30% to 50% of eating disorder risk is due to environmental factors.

 A Canadian study on anorexia found that those who struggle with anorexia over a long period develop changes in how genes are expressed, otherwise known as epigenetics.
 It works by a process called methylation, where the level of methylation of a gene determines whether the gene is turned off.